ZhangLv1979/books/chapter1/zhun-bei-huan-jing/sshhu-tong.md

    ssh root@<remote.target.host>
    ```

-   where`<remote.target.host>`has the value of each host name in your cluster.

 7. If the following warning message displays during your first connection:`Are you sure you want to continue connecting (yes/no)?`Enter`Yes`.

 8. Retain a copy of the SSH Private Key on the machine from which you will run the web-based Ambari Install Wizard.